How to Actually Read and Play Piano Music

 But they all can be distilled into two piles:

-- actually read written music in order to play piano
+2. actually read written music to enjoy playing piano

 Which is the best way?
 Do you want to memorize a sentence or two and be able to recite them?
 Or do you want to know how to read any material ever written or ever to be written?
 It’s freeing when you can read.
 There is no limit, if you know the language – and written piano music is a language!